How to micro-adjust your road bike Di2 rear derailleur

 You may be used to setting up your limit screws before doing any micro-adjustment, but the Shimano manual states that for Di2, it is the other way around.
 First do micro-adjustment fine-tuning and then set up your limit screws.

-Tip: if your bike has been set up properly you can probably get away with only doing the steps mentioned under Adjustment Mode.
+Tip: If your bike has been set up properly you can skip setting the pulley distance and limits, and follow only the steps mentioned under Adjustment Mode.

 Check guide pulley distance